JdoubleG/JdoubleG.github.io/README.md

         * index.html:   this is the "About" page.
         * _scripts_:
             * hotkeys.js:   the hotkeys script. **This file is broken**
-            * index.html:   a 404 page; there is not intended to be a webpage here.
+            * index.html:   a 404 page; there is not intended to be a web page here.
         * _styles_:
-            * index.html:   a 404 page; there is not intended to be a webpage here.
+            * index.html:   a 404 page; there is not intended to be a web page here.
             * style.css:    the stylesheet for the "About" page.
     * _links_:
         * index.html:   this is the "Links" page.
         * _images_:
             * GitHub.png:   the GitHub logo ( (c) GitHub).
-            * index.html:   a 404 page; there is not intended to be a webpage here.
+            * index.html:   a 404 page; there is not intended to be a web page here.
             * LinkedIn.png: the LinkedIn logo ( (c) LinkedIn).
             * Medium.png:   the Medium logo ( (c) Medium).
-            * Twitter.png:  the Twiter logo ( (c) Twitter).
+            * Twitter.png:  the Twitter logo ( (c) Twitter).
         * _scripts_:
             * hotkeys.js:   the hotkeys script. **This file is broken**
-            * index.html:   a 404 page; there is not intended to be a webpage here.
+            * index.html:   a 404 page; there is not intended to be a web page here.
         * _styles_:
-            * index.html:   a 404 page; there is not intended to be a webpage here.
+            * index.html:   a 404 page; there is not intended to be a web page here.
             * style.css:    the stylesheet for the "About" page.
     * _projects_:
        * index.html:   this is the "Projects" page.
         * _scripts_:
             * hotkeys.js:   the hotkeys script. **This file is broken**
-            * index.html:   a 404 page; there is not intended to be a webpage here.
+            * index.html:   a 404 page; there is not intended to be a web page here.
         * _styles_:
-            * index.html:   a 404 page; there is not intended to be a webpage here.
+            * index.html:   a 404 page; there is not intended to be a web page here.
             * style.css:    the stylesheet for the "Projects" page.
     * _scripts_:
         * hotkeys.js: the hotkeys script. **This file is broken**
-        * index.html: a 404 page; there is not intended to be a webpage here.
+        * index.html: a 404 page; there is not intended to be a web page here.
     * _styles_:
-        * index.html: a 404 page; there is not intended to be a webpage here.
+        * index.html: a 404 page; there is not intended to be a web page here.
         * style.css:  the stylesheet for the "Home" page.